issa-garcia/career_portfolio/README.md

 This repository is intended to be a portfolio of scripts I have written during my previous research projects.
+The final version is still in preparation.